phiresky/masters-thesis/manuscript.md

 ## Centralized vs decentralized learning

-During training, the agent policies car either be learned in a centralized or a decentralized fashion.
+During training, the agent policies can either be learned in a centralized or a decentralized fashion.

 In decentralized learning, each agent learns their own policy, while in